sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ```
 Damnit dude, what the hell.
 At this point I went from being 100% certain I know what to do.
 I recheck all my scripts for syntax errors or other stupid things I overlooked.
 I did not find anything.
 I went to bed.

 New day – thinking about what other things we can trigger.
 I didn’t see any interesting cron jobs that I could leverage.
-Let’s look at what happens when I log into the box to begin with by run pspy on one terminal and login with another:
+Let’s look at what happens when I log into the box to begin with by run Pspy on one terminal and login with another:

 ```console
 root@endeavour:~/htb/writeup# ssh jkr@10.10.10.138